sudhir-takale/credit-card/README.md

     - Category (enum) - to store the categories like Travel, shopping etc

 ### Domain Service
     - UnusualSpendAnalyser - it processes ununusual spends on category of personal

 ### Controller

     - TransactionController - handle all operations related with transaction like createTransaction, getTransactions and
     - CustomerController -    handle operations related with Customer
     - CreditCard          -   handle creditcard creation, updation etc.
-    - ManagerController    -   handle operations related with send alert, trigger analyzer
+    - CreditCardManagerController    -   handle operations related with send alert, trigger analyzer

 ### Service

     - TransactionService - perform operations related with transaction service
     - CustomerService     - perform operations related with customer
     - CrediCardService    - peforma operations related with credit card service
-    - ManagerService       - used to trigger the domain serice and email send service
+    - CreditCardManagementService    - used to trigger the domain serice and email send service
+        - checkForUnsualSpend
+        - Send Email Alert
+    - EmailService     - to send email alert to customer
+        - sendEmail()   - actually sends an email to customer
 ### Repositories

     - TransactionRepository - to store the transactions
     - CreditCardRepository - to store the credit card
     - CustomerRepository - to store the customer data

+## Flow

+- Create A Customer
+- Create credit card For Customer
+  - pass id if exist create credit card else throws exception
+- createTransaction
+  - make transaction which has credit cardId for reference
+- CreditCardManagementController will call to CheckForUnsusaulSpendMethod
+  - it will fetches all credit cardFrom Credit card service and related transactions
+  - and it will pass the currentMonthTransactions and lastMonthTransactions to domain service
+- Domain service will create the map of category and associated amount and create a UnsualSpendDTO
+- UnusualSpendDTO is consumed by the composeEmailMethod which will compose email and call to EmailService
+- EmailService will sendEmail alert to customer who has unsusual spend